 The WCAG documentation clearly explains how to make your website more accessible.
 The versions WCAG 2.0, 2.1, and 2.2 are commonly used and present guidelines on how to present standard text, alt text on images, text in videos and sounds, as well as how to alter your code to define the structure, presentation of things, etc. The good thing is that if you optimize a web page to conform to the WCAG 2.1 standard, for example, you should know that it automatically complies with WCAG 2.0, too.

-The WCAG guidelines are primarily intended for web content developers, web designers, web accessibility evaluation tool developers, but also other people who want to explore the standard for web accessibility that is becoming common in many countries around the world.
+The WCAG guidelines are primarily intended for web content developers, web designers, and web accessibility evaluation tool developers, but also other people who want to explore the standard for web accessibility that is becoming common in many countries around the world.

 2020 Was A Record-Breaking Year For ADA Website Accessibility Lawsuits